-There is a growing evidence base for using Dramatherapy with a range of diagnosis and client groups including child, adolescent and adult mental health, learning disabilities, autistic spectrum disorders, dimentia, paliative care and more.
+There is a growing evidence base for using Dramatherapy with a range of diagnosis and client groups including child, adolescent and adult mental health, parenting, learning disabilities, autistic spectrum disorders, dimentia, paliative care and more.

 The journal of the British Association of Dramatherapists, Dramatherapy, is published by Routledge and contributes to the wider profressional fields of health, education and social care for a range of client groups.